 Sprint makes it easy for companies and nonprofits to organize turnkey virtual 5ks for staffers and donors.
 You can also organize longer distance races too.
 Robust fundraising capabilities are also built into the platform.

 Using a runner or walker’s cellphone, Sprint logs the racer’s distance covered and time elapsed, and then displays the racer on a leader board.
 In addition to a leader board position, racers get a personalized virtual bib and finish placard.

-Virtual 5k race experience
+Virtual 5k (or marathon) race experience